 Every investor is unique.
 As a result, your strategy depends on the goals you set for yourself.
 Are you saving for retirement?
 Or to buy a house?
 Perhaps a college fund for your children?
 Asking yourself all these questions before you start will help you find the most suitable path for your investor journey.

-Based on these clearly defined goals, you can create a tailor-made investment plan that will motivate you over the long term.
+Based on these clearly defined goals, you can create a tailor-made Savings Plan that will motivate you over the long term.

 You should also determine the amount of risk you’re willing to take in order to achieve these goals.

 Building knowledge is a good way to start with investing.
 You can read about the different products available, such as stocks and ETFs, for example.
 It’s important to be able to differentiate them and understand the various benefits and risk levels of each.